scandum/quadsort/README.md

 In this benchmark it becomes clear why quicksort is often preferred above a traditional mergesort, it has fewer comparisons for ascending, uniform, and descending order data.
 However, it performs worse than quadsort on all tests.
 Quicksort also has an extremely poor sorting speed for wave order data.
+The random range test shows quadsort to be on average twice as fast when sorting small arrays.

 Benchmark: quadsort vs std::stable_sort
 ---------------------------------------